 Kaiserschmarrn, often referred to as the Emperor's Mess in the English speaking world, is one of Austria’s most cherished desserts.
-This fluffy and caramelized shredded pancake comes with powdered sugar and a side of fruit compote, typically plum.
+The fluffy and caramelized shredded pancake comes with powdered sugar and a side of fruit compote, typically plum.
 Originally made for Emperor Franz Joseph I, various legends surround its origin.
-What’s for sure, Austria continues to love its Kaiserschmarrn.

 What is Kaiserschmarrn?